Siya Ke Ram: Sundar Kand

 Hanuman goes to Lanka and meets Sita.
 He also gives her Ram's ring.
 Sita gets shocked when she learns about Ram's condition.
 Ravan instructs his second son Akshayakumara to attack Hanuman.
 Mandodari knows about Hanuman's strength and fears because she doesn't want to lose her son.
 Instead, she wants Akshayakumara to leave Lanka.
 Akshay heads his father's words and attempts to attack Hanuman.
 Hanuman, with his wit and power, kills Akshayakumara.
 Soldiers bring his dead body to the king.
 All get shocked to see this, and Mandodari gets shattered to see her deceased son.
 Hanuman is brought to the king by the soldiers, and Ravan decides to punish Hanuman by sentencing him to death.
 But Vibhishan advises to mutilate one of his body parts rather than killing him.
 Ravan chooses to burn his tail.
 All the men and Meghnadh burn the rear.
 Sita learns about this and prays to Agni Dev to produce coolness instead of a burning sensation to Hanuman.
-Hanuman burns the whole unethical Lanka with his tail.
+Hanuman burns the whole Lanka with his tail.
 Sita gives her chudamani (head ornament) to Hanuman as a mark of her presence in Lanka.
 Hanuman leaves Lanka.

 Vibhishan pleads with his brother Ravan to free Sita and handover her to Ram as she is someone's wife.
-Ravan kicks Vibhishan and considers him as his enemy.
-He throws him out of Lanka.
+Ravan, considering him as his enemy throws him out of Lanka.
 Hanuman reaches Ram and tells about Sita being in Ashok Vatika.
 Ram vows to free Sita from Ravan's captivity and kill him.

 Ram, Lakshman, and the whole monkey army decide to construct a sea bridge (Ram Setu) across the ocean to Lanka.
 Two other monkeys, Nal and Neel, join the monkey army.
 Ram prays to Lord Shiva before constructing the bridge.
 Ram, along with the monkey army, constructs the bridge and goes to Lanka.
 Vibhishan joins Ram's army and tells them that he will help them in the war.